-7.6.4 Other Roles and Responsibilities for Works Delivered under a Section 278 Agreement
+Other Roles and Responsibilities for Works Delivered under a Section 278 Agreement

-At the start of the construction phase, the responsibilities of the CDM Client will be transferred from the developer to WCC and updated on to the HSE (Health and Safety Executive) F10 form accordingly.
+At the start of the construction phase, the responsibilities of the CDM Client will be transferred from the Developer to Warwickshire County Council and updated on to the HSE F10 form accordingly.

-During construction, the developer is required to ensure the continuity of the CDM Principal Designer role to ensure that Health and Safety risks are appropriately managed in respect of any design changes and to prepare the CDM Health and Safety File on completion of the works.
+During construction, the Developer is required to ensure the continuity of the CDM Principal Designer role to ensure that Health & Safety risks are appropriately managed in respect of any design changes and to prepare of CDM Health & Safety File on completion of the works.

-Where the design has been produced by a third-party Design Consultant employed by the developer, the services of the designer are to be retained during construction to answer technical queries and if necessary, implement any design changes required along with the associated changes to the Works Information.
+Where the design has been produced by a Third Party Design Consultant employed by the Developer, the services of the designer are to be retained during construction to field technical queries and if necessary, implement any design changes required along with the associated changes to the Works Information.

-Under a Section 278 Agreement, the NEC Site Supervisor Role performed by WCC shall incorporate the responsibilities of the Work's Examiner and certify the quality of construction meets the standards set out in the AIP and any additional checks and inspections required by the Highway Authority to ensure that the structure is suitable for adoption.
+Under a Section 278 Agreement, the NEC Site Supervisor Role performed by WCC shall incorporate the responsibilities of the Work's Examiner and certify that the quality of construction meets the standards set out in the AIP and any additional checks and inspections required by the Highway Authority to ensure that the structure is suitable for adoption.

-On completion of the works, the Construction Compliance Certificate will be signed by the contractor and the Works Examiner.
+On completion of the works, the Construction Compliance Certificate will be signed by the Contractor and the Works Examiner.
 For works delivered under a Section 278 Agreement, the Work's Examiner will be the WCC NEC Site Supervisor.
 For privately-owned works or works delivered under a Section 38 or Minor Section 278 Agreement, this will be the Developer's Independent Work's Examiner.
-Please note, for Category 2 or 3 structures, the signatories for the contractor and the Developer's Independent Work's Examiner shall be Chartered Engineers with suitable relevant experience.
+Please note, for Category 2 or 3 structures, the signatories for the Contractor and the Developer's Independent Work's Examiner shall be Chartered Engineers with suitable relevant experience.
 The certificate is then submitted to the Technical Approval Authority for acceptance.
-Please note the Construction Compliance Certificates are valid for a period of three years from the date the Certificate was signed by the TAA.
+Please note the Construction Compliance Certificates are valid for a period of three years from the date that the Certificate was signed by the TAA.
 If the adoption process is not complete before the certificate expires, then the process for adopting an existing structure will be applied.